BCDevOps/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 ### Summary

-The BC Government **Single Sign-On (SSO)** simplifies authentication and authorization by enabling development teams to secure applications through easy-to-use industry standard protocols.
+The BC Government **Single Sign-On (SSO)** simplifies authentication and authorization by enabling development teams to secure applications.

-This service provides development teams with a private `realm` hosted on the [OpenShift Container Platform (OCP)](../OCP/ServiceDefinition.md) that can be self-administered and customized to the needs of one or more projects.
+Development teams will be provisioned a private `realm` hosted on the [OpenShift Container Platform (OCP)](../OCP/ServiceDefinition.md) that can be self-administered and customized to the needs of one or more projects.

+Each realm is configured out-of-the-box to support BCeID and IDIR as well as other 3rd-party oAuth 2.0 providers.

 ### Features & Functions